qqrs/qqrs.github.com/source/_posts/2013-04-10-twilio-light-sensor.markdown

 When a user calls or texts the Twilio phone number, Twilio sends a request to the web app, which responds with an appropriate message to be spoken or texted to the user.

 In addition to the voice and text interface, [@gelstudios](http://twitter.com/gelstudios) created a nice web interface using Bootstrap.

+The project certainly isn't doing anything that hasn't been done before, but for an evening project it made a nice demo.
+I hope this post will serve as a nice guide for anyone looking to get started with a web-interfaced Raspberry Pi sensor project.

 ## Server